M-E-Rademaker/MyDesk/ToolCollection.md

 -   convertibility between different formats (e.g. .pdf and .html)
 -   reproducibility and cross-platform independence
--   seamless integration with other SPT's within the scientific workflow
+-   seamless integration with other SPT's within the scientific workflow in particular the connection between computer code/output and writing.

 ### LaTeX